 Other Parent Responsibilities

-- Serve on the Executive Board or Board of Directors in some capacity during their tenure
+- Serve on the Board of Directors or on a Committee in some capacity during their tenure

 - Attend two mandatory general membership meetings per year (September and March)